 Welcome to the Sprague Library!
-We’re located near the center of campus, just north of College Hall and the Red Hawk Deck and across from Morehead and Life Halls.
+We’re located near the center of campus, just north of Susan A. Cole Hall and the Red Hawk Deck and across from Morehead and Life Halls.

 - Reference Department